PratikSarkar1123/VSP_ANTIVIRUS/README.md

-# Python Antivirus Tool
+# VSP Python Antivirus Tool using Python- M.E.CyberSecurity (1st sem Project)

 ## Overview

-This is a Python-based antivirus tool designed to detect and prevent malware activity on a user's system.
-The tool combines static and dynamic analysis using external APIs such as **VirusTotal** and **Hybrid Analysis**, along with local file system monitoring for real-time protection.
-The project includes functionality for file scanning, URL monitoring, cache and junk file removal, and system optimization.
-With these features, the tool aims to offer a comprehensive solution for protecting systems from known and unknown threats.
+This is a Python-based antivirus tool developed as part of a final year project.
+The tool is designed to provide multi-layered protection against malware threats by combining both static and dynamic analysis techniques.
+It integrates external APIs such as **VirusTotal** and **Hybrid Analysis** for virus detection, and includes real-time monitoring of the file system and websites to detect malicious activity.
+The project leverages **Tampermonkey** for website monitoring and scanning, enhancing the security by scanning URLs accessed by the user.

 ## Features

 - **Virus Detection**:
-  Utilizes SHA-256 hashing and external APIs (VirusTotal and Hybrid Analysis) to scan files and detect known malware signatures.
-The tool automatically queries these APIs to get the latest threat intelligence and scans files for potential threats.
+  - Uses **SHA-256 hashing** for file scanning.
+  - Integrates with **VirusTotal** and **Hybrid Analysis** APIs to detect known malware signatures by submitting file hashes to these services.
 - **Real-Time File Monitoring**:
-  Monitors directories in real-time for any new or modified files and scans them for potential threats.
-When a file is created or modified, the tool checks it against known virus signatures, ensuring prompt detection of malware.
+  - Monitors directories in real-time using Python's **Watchdog** library to detect any new or modified files.
+  - Automatically scans modified or newly created files for potential threats.
+- **Website Scanning**:
+  - Captures URLs visited by the user using **Tampermonkey** browser extension and sends the URLs to **VirusTotal** API for website scanning.
+  - Provides real-time alerts for suspicious or fraudulent websites based on VirusTotal’s analysis.
 - **Cache Removal**:
-  Removes browser and system caches to improve performance and free up space.
-This helps prevent malicious files from being executed from cache and ensures that the system remains optimized.
+  - Deletes browser and system caches to free up space and improve system performance.
 - **Junk File Removal**:
-  Identifies and removes unnecessary files that could be taking up valuable system resources.
-This includes temp files, logs, and other system files that are not necessary for day-to-day use.
+  - Identifies and removes unnecessary files that could be consuming valuable disk space.

-- **Website Scanning**:
-  Provides real-time detection of suspicious or fraudulent websites using a free API.
-Alerts users with a reason for the website being flagged as dangerous.
-This feature helps protect users from phishing attacks and malicious sites by providing real-time monitoring of URLs.

 - **Flask Web Interface**:
-  A simple web interface to interact with the antivirus tool for ease of use.
-Users can start scans, view results, and monitor the status of their system directly from a browser interface, making the tool user-friendly and accessible.
+  - A simple web interface using **Flask** to interact with the antivirus tool, making it easier for users to run scans and view results.
+- **Multi-threading**:
+  - Optimized with **multi-threading** for efficient parallel processing, allowing multiple operations (file scans, URL scans, etc.) to run simultaneously.

+## Prerequisites

+Before using this tool, ensure you have the following:

+- **Python 3.x** (preferably Python 3.7 or later)
+- Basic knowledge of Python and web development (Flask)
+- **API Keys** for external services like **VirusTotal** and **Hybrid Analysis**
+- **Tampermonkey** browser extension (for capturing website URLs)

+### Required Python Libraries

+- **Flask**: For creating a simple web interface.
+- **Requests**: For making HTTP requests to external APIs (VirusTotal, Hybrid Analysis).
+- **Watchdog**: For real-time file monitoring.
+- **Threading**: For multi-threaded execution of various tasks.
+- **os** and **shutil**: For file and directory management.
+- **json**: For handling JSON data from API responses.

+You can install the required libraries using `pip`: